Classes and Events

 Since all classes are BYOB, please feel free to stop by Market Wines beforehand, where their knowledgeable staff can help you select an appropriate wine to bring with you.
 We’ll provide the glasses and openers!

-Our Saturday evening classes last for about two hours and include tasting portions of all recipes demonstrated, providing a "light" dinner along with your learning experience.
+Our two hour classes include tasting portions of all recipes demonstrated, providing a "light" dinner along with your learning experience.
 We provide seating for 8 participants around our demo kitchen, so you have an intimate class with our instructor.
 You'll learn techniques for preparing a complete menu in an intimate setting that allows for plenty of interaction with your instructor.

 Since all of our events are BYOB, we’ll be happy to supply the glasses for you to sip your favorite vintages throughout the evening.
 We suggest stopping by Market Wines before class so their knowledgeable staff can help you with an appropriate pairing.